Love Lady Larla

 “No.”

-“Yes.”
+“Right away.”
 Falt swept out from the room, leaving Shine to shift her feet and twiddle with her thumbs.

 “The rest of you, clear out.”
 Arnloch waved his hand about.
-The men and woman ushered out.
+The men and women ushered out.
 As if Arnloch had caught Shine staring at his jacket, he held out the cuff of his sleeve.
 “This?
 Leather.
 Deruvian on the inside.
 These buttons?
 Skebreeze metal, believe it or not – see how it refracts the light?
 Made in Podswollomp.
 But you wouldn’t know where or what that is.”

 “It’s in the southern highlands.”